nnixaa/copymaker/README.md

     * DONE improve text determining for a text (if it's a text only content - approve)
     * DONE- trim phrases
     * DONE publish

-    * on focus change issue
+    * DONE - on focus change issue

     * determine real text existence
     * remove events from page or freeze mode (???)
     * ability to load previous session